 When you're done adjusting your settings, you'll want to make sure your camera is hooked up as an input in your broadcast software, review your stream settings within your encoder, and check the audio and video signals for quality.
 If everything looks good on the production end, go back to the broadcast view and click the Next button in the bottom right corner of the page.

 From this page of your broadcast view, and in the video preview window you can now access the RTMP URL and a Stream Key.
-You can copy and paste both of these into you broadcast software as far in advance as you wish.
+You can copy and paste both of these into your broadcast software as far in advance as you wish.
 Each program has a different place to enter this information, so check our Encoder guides for help locating it in your set up.
-When you are ready to go live, click Next again on the Broadcast settings page to activate your keys.
+When you are ready to go live, click Activate on the Broadcast settings page to activate your keys.

 ✦ Managing your live stream